adamal5/contentmanager/README.md

 ### Architecture
 **Database Structure**
 This application has two databases, one that stores information on sponsors and the other that stores information on the content itself.
-This application emplys relational databases as two are connected via a one to many and many to one relationship as illlustrated in the Entity Relationship Diagram below:
+This application employs relational databases as two are connected via a one to many and many to one relationship as illlustrated in the Entity Relationship Diagram below:

 ![Entity-Relationship-Diagram](ERD.JPG)

+GCP MySQL is used to persistently store the data (entities) associated with the application.

 **Circle CI**